JBrummans/Google-Form-Dynamic-Pdf-Email/README.md

-# Google Form Dynamic PDF Creation and Mail-out
+# Google Form Dynamic PDF Creation and Email

 This Google script creates a PDF based on a Google form response, attaches to an email and emails listed recipients.
 In addition it also inserts an ID column into the responses spreadsheet and generates a unique ID for reach response.
 The script has been designed to be as dynamic as possible allowing it to be quickly copied for use in other projets.